Druhi06/packagingworkshop2/README.md

 # Package Design And Modeling: Building A Semiconductor Package From Scratch

-Lesson 1:
+Lesson 1: Introduction To Package Cross-Section Modelling In Ansys Electronics Desktop

-Lesson 2:
+Lesson 2: Creating The Die And Substrate In AEDT

-Lesson 3:
+Lesson 3: Adding Die Attach And Bond Pads

-Lesson 4:
+Lesson 4: Wire Bond Creation and Material Assignment

-Lesson 5:
+Lesson 5: Applying Mold Compound and Finalizing the Package Model

 </details>